adamgyulavari/cr2048/README.md

 Let's change that!

-The simplest solution is to have the board positioning as relative and the paragraphs as absolute so we can dinamically pass the proper left and right values based on the indices.
+The simplest solution is to have the board positioning as relative and the paragraphs as absolute so we can dynamically pass the proper left and right values based on the indices.
 First create a method that returns the correct styling object based on the parameters:

 ```jsx
   ...